Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 Texas sports betting updates

 Several bills are under consideration by the Texas state legislature.
-However, positive momentum is not necessarily the springboard to legal Texas sports betting.
+However, positive momentum is not necessarily the springboard to legal Texas sports betting sites.

 Take a closer look at the Lone Star State's sports betting progress and notable events:

 Feb.
-13, 2025: Texas lawmakers take long shot at bringing sports betting, casinos to the Lone Star State.
+13, 2025: Texas lawmakers take a long shot at bringing sports betting and casinos to Lone Star State.
 Two separate bills were filed this week in hopes of getting sports betting and land-based casino gaming on this year’s November ballot.

 Feb.
 4, 2025: Texas Governor Greg Abbott has signaled support for legal sports betting.